metacall/gsoc-2021/README.md

 ### Jupyter MetaCall Kernel

-Skills: C/C++ at least to interact with Metacall core
+Skills: C/C++ at least to interact with Metacall Core

 Description:
 Kernels are programming language specific processes that run independently and interact with the Jupyter Applications and their user interfaces.
 The student will have to decide which approach to consider with the objective of running different code snippets in different cells on a jupyter notebook using metacall.